 Cost of Study

-If we compare the cost of study in UK, USA or any other developed country to Canada then Canada has far less cost of study.
+If we compare the cost of study in the UK, USA, or any other developed country to Canada then Canada has far less cost of study.
 The courses in the field of arts, humanities, social sciences, literature are affordable and STEM courses are a bit expensive.
 Pursuing a popular and in-demand course MBA from Canada can cost CA$42,000.
 Other courses can cost between CA$7000 and CA$29,000 per year.

 Canadian universities offer various scholarships to their international student body that can cover tuition fees, accommodation, travel expenses, and much more.
 The scholarships help students to be a part of their dream university without putting the burden on their bank balance.
 Some of the popular scholarships are listed below for undergraduate, postgraduate, and doctorate degrees: